btcpayserver/btcpayserver-doc/docs/Refund.md

 ## Create a refund

-1. After an invoice has been confirmed, go in the Invoices page and click 'Details' on the invoice.
+1. After an invoice has been confirmed, go in the Invoices page and click `Details` on the invoice.

 ![BTCPay Server refund feature](./img/refunds/invoices-details.jpg "BTCPay Server refund feature")